fengxia41103/myblog/content/thoughts/the wrong elite.md

-trial-and-errors that other countries have done, including some humanity disasters this world has seen, I'm thinking about Russia's social experiment... this is the same when any kid disregard the effort the family, friends, parents, teachers, society have put in to make his success, and simply say "look how hard I have worked, and therefore I deserve everything I have" ... this is not only naive, this is purely irresponsible and selfish.
+trial-and-errors that other countries have done, including some humanity disasters this world has seen, I'm thinking about Russia's social experiment... this is the same when any kid disregard the effort of the family, friends, parents, teachers, society have put in to make his success, and simply say "look how hard I have worked, and therefore I deserve everything I have" ... this is not only naive, this is purely irresponsible and selfish.
 Period.